vedinrs/ThimbleberryGenomeAssembly/workflow.md

 ## Checking comparisons between both haplotypes

 The next step is to cat the finished assemblies together and re-do an assembly to ultimately verify that there are no sequences misplaced between the two haplotypes.
 Use the cat command to join the finished .fasta files in a new directory labelled hap-both/.
-Repeat the entire assembly process.
+Repeat the entire assembly process with the following modifications listed below.

 ### Renaming scaffolds and chromosomes